salehff21/mentalhealthapp/README.md

 ## ⭐ Main Features

 ### 🔐 User Authentication
-- Secure registration and login
+- Local user registration and login
-- Password hashing and user activity tracking
+- Basic credential validation
+- User profile management (name, email, language preference, etc.)

 ### 📋 Daily Mood Questionnaire
-- Simple daily assessment
+- Short, easy-to-answer daily questionnaire
-- Covers mood, stress, sleep, and energy
-- Dynamic questions powered by database tables
+- Covers:
+  - Overall mood
+  - Stress level
+  - Sleep quality
+  - Energy/fatigue
+- Questions and options are stored in the local database (SQLite)

-### 🤖 AI-Based Mood Analysis
+### 🧠 On-Device Intelligent Analysis
+- No external server or cloud AI is required
-- Uses **Naive Bayes** and **Decision Tree** algorithms
+- Uses simple **statistical calculations** (e.g., averages) and **rule-based logic** to:
-- Classifies mental state (Calm, Stressed, Anxious, etc.)
-- Provides risk level + confidence score
-- Generates general recommendations
+  - Analyze daily scores
+  - Detect patterns such as:
+    - Persistently low mood
+    - High stress over several days
+  - Generate textual feedback based on detected patterns
+- All analysis is performed **locally in the app**, in Java

 ### 📊 Mood Trends & History
-- Weekly and monthly charts
+- Line charts of mood trend over time (weekly/monthly view)
+- Visualized using a charting library (e.g., MPAndroidChart)
-- Full history of past entries
+- Full history of past entries stored in SQLite
-- Detailed breakdown per day
+- Ability to review older records and compare changes in mood and stress

-### 💬 Personalized Recommendations
+### 💬 Wellbeing Recommendations
-- Lifestyle suggestions
+- General recommendations based on the user’s recent scores
+- Simple rule-based messages for:
-- Self-help practices
+  - High stress
-- AI-generated feedback
+  - Low mood

-### 🔔 Notifications & Reminders
-- Optional reminders for daily check-ins
+  - Relatively stable / positive patterns
+- Focus on lifestyle tips and self-help suggestions

+### 🌐 Bilingual User Interface
-- Alerts for new analysis and recommendations
+- Supports **Arabic and English**
+- Language can be changed from settings
+- Uses Android resource files (`values` / `values-ar`) for localization

 ### 🛡️ Profile & Privacy
-- Change language, notifications, and personal details
-- Control data-sharing preferences
+- Local profile settings (name, email, language, etc.)
+- Basic privacy options stored in the database
+- All data is stored **locally on the device** using SQLite

 ---

 ## 🏗️ System Architecture (High-Level)

+The current version of **MentalHealthApp** is a fully on-device solution with two main logical layers:

-### 📱 Mobile App (Client)
+### 📱 Presentation Layer (Mobile App)
-- Displays questionnaire
-- Sends responses
-- Receives AI analysis
+- Android app developed in **Java** using **Android Studio**
-- Shows trends, history, and notifications
+- Activities and Fragments:

-### 🌐 Backend API
-- Authentication (Login / Register)
+  - Authentication screens (Login / Register)
+  - Main screen with bottom navigation
+  - Home, Mood, Analysis, Profile, and Settings screens
+- Responsible for:
+  - Displaying questions and collecting responses
-- Stores responses and analysis
+  - Rendering charts and history
-- Fetches questionnaire structure
-- Manages notifications and privacy settings
+  - Displaying analysis results and recommendations

-### 🤖 AI Module
-- Receives questionnaire data
-- Applies Naive Bayes & Decision Tree
-- Returns:
-  - Mood class
-  - Risk level
-  - Confidence
-  - Recommendation text

-### 🗄️ MySQL Database
+### 🗄️ Data & Analysis Layer (On-Device)
+- **SQLite** database via a custom `SQLiteOpenHelper` (`DatabaseHelper`)
-Stores:
+- Stores:
   - Users
-- Questionnaires, Questions, Options
-- Mood Entries, Entry Answers
+  - Questionnaires and questions
+  - Daily mood entries and detailed answers
-- AI Analysis Results
+  - Analysis logs and basic privacy settings
-- Privacy Settings
+- Contains the **rule-based analysis engine** implemented in Java to:
+  - Compute average scores
+  - Check threshold conditions
-- Notifications
+  - Generate feedback messages

+> There is **no separate backend API** and **no remote AI server** in the current implementation.
+> All logic and storage are local to the Android device.

 ---

-## 🧠 AI Models Used
+## 🧠 Analysis Logic (Current Version)

-### 1) Naive Bayes
-- Probabilistic classifier
-- Fast and efficient for questionnaire-type data
-- Works well with categorical or scaled inputs

-### 2) Decision Tree
-- Rule-based, interpretable model
-- Shows the reasoning behind classification
-- Supports explainable AI

-**Together, they provide:**
-- ⚡ Fast and efficient classification (Naive Bayes)
-- 📘 Clear explanation and reasoning (Decision Tree)
+The current “intelligent” component is implemented as **rule-based analysis** running inside the app:

+- Aggregates questionnaire scores (e.g., mood, stress) over a configurable period
+- Computes average scores per metric
+- Applies a set of rules, for example:
+  - If average stress is high → show stress-related warning and tips
+  - If mood is consistently low → display low-mood advice and encouragement
+  - If mood is relatively stable and positive → show a positive reinforcement message
+- Stores analysis results and messages in the local database when needed

+> Future versions may replace or extend this rule-based approach with trained machine-learning models.

 ---

 ## 🗃️ Database Design (Simplified)

-### Core Tables
+All data is stored locally in an **SQLite** database.
+Typical tables include:

-- **users** – authentication & profile
+- **users** – authentication & basic profile data
-- **questionnaires** – defines questionnaire templates
+- **questionnaires** – definitions of questionnaire templates
-- **questions** – stores each question
+- **questions** – each question with its type and category
-- **options** – multiple-choice options
+- **options** – choices for multiple-choice questions and their scores
-- **mood_entries** – daily form submissions
+- **mood_entries** – one record per daily submission
-- **entry_answers** – detailed answers per question
+- **entry_answers** – detailed answers linked to each mood entry
-- **ai_analysis** – classification, risk, recommendation
+- **ai_analysis** – (optional) stores generated analysis summaries and messages
-- **privacy_settings** – language, notifications, permissions
+- **privacy_settings** – language, basic privacy-related flags
-- **notifications** – messages/reminders

-> Full ERD documented in system design phase.
+> The exact schema may evolve, but the overall structure follows this design.

 ---

-## 🛠️ Suggested Tech Stack
+## 🛠️ Tech Stack

-### Mobile:
+### Mobile (Current Implementation)
+- **Platform:** Android
+- **Language:** Java
+- **UI Layouts:** XML
-- Android Kotlin / Java
+- **IDE:** Android Studio

-### AI:
+### Data Storage
-- scikit-learn models (Naive Bayes, Decision Tree)
+- **SQLite** (on-device)
+- Custom `DatabaseHelper` using `SQLiteOpenHelper`

-### Database:
+### Visualization
-- MySQL / MariaDB
+- **MPAndroidChart** (or similar) for line charts and visualizing mood trends

 ---

 ## 🔄 Core User Flow

+1. User installs the app and opens it for the first time.
-1. User registers or logs in.
+2. User registers a new account or logs in with an existing one.
-2. Opens **Daily Mood Check**.
-3. Answers questionnaire and submits.
-4. Backend saves data → Sends to AI module.
-5. AI analyzes responses and returns:
-   - 🧠 mood class
-   - ⚠️ risk level
-   - 📊 confidence score
+3. User navigates to the **Daily Mood Check** screen.
+4. User answers the questionnaire and submits the form.
+5. The app:
+   - Saves the data in the local SQLite database
+   - Runs on-device rule-based analysis
-   - 💬 recommendation
+   - Generates feedback/recommendations
-6. User can view:
+6. User can:
-   - Today’s analysis
+   - View today’s analysis and message
-   - Trends & charts
+   - Check charts for weekly/monthly trends
-   - Full history
+   - Browse older entries in the history
-   - Notifications
-   - Profile & privacy settings
+   - Edit profile information and language in settings

 ---

 ## 📌 Project Status

-- ✅ System analysis & UML design completed
+- ✅ System analysis & basic design completed
-- ✅ Full database schema created
+- ✅ Android application implemented with:
-- 🚧 Mobile app development in progress
-- 🚧 AI integration in progress
+  - Local authentication
+  - Daily mood questionnaire
+  - On-device rule-based analysis
+  - Charts and history visualization
+  - Bilingual UI (Arabic/English)
+- 🔜 Future enhancements planned:
+  - Remote backup / sync
+  - More advanced AI models (e.g., Naive Bayes, Decision Tree, or Deep Learning) via a secure backend
+  - Richer notification and reminder system

 ---

 ## ⚠️ Disclaimer

 This application is part of an **academic graduation project**.
-It is intended **for educational and self-awareness purposes only**.
-It must **not** replace professional psychological diagnosis, treatment, or therapy.
+It is intended **for educational and self-awareness purposes only** and should **not** be used as a substitute for professional psychological diagnosis, treatment, or therapy.

 ---

 ## 👤 Developers / Contributors

-*(Add your names here)*
+*(Add your names, IDs, and roles here)*

 ---